Dispersion of activity at an active-passive nematic interface: Dispersion of the activity

-We simulate the system considered in Sec.~\ref{activity-sec} keeping the activity constant and varying the aligning parameter $\xi$.
-In Fig.~\ref{ds-xi-fig}, we plot the generalized diffusion coefficient as a function of the aligning parameter for two different initial activities.
-We took averages over 10 samples with different initial random configurations of the directors, which provides the error bars due to the statistical averages.
-The results revealed that $D_{\rm sub}$ is non-monotonic suggesting the existence of an optimal aspect ratio (related to $\xi$) which maximizes the dispersion of activity.
-Although, as far as we know, there is no general relation between the aligning parameter and the aspect ratio of the particles (there are models for flow tumbling~\cite{larson1999}, but not for the flow aligning regime considered here) the result is interesting by itself.
+We simulate the system considered in Sec.~\ref{activity-sec} varying the aligning parameter $\xi$ for the same activity strength.
+In Fig.~\ref{ds-xi-fig}, we plot the generalized diffusion coefficient as a function of the aligning parameter for two different activity strengths.
+We took averages over 10 samples with different initial random director configurations, which provides the error bars due to the statistical averages.
+The results reveal that $D_{\rm sub}$ is non-monotonic suggesting the existence of an optimal aspect ratio (related to $\xi$) which maximizes the dispersion of the scalar field $C$.
+This occurs around $\xi_{max} \approx 1.2$ for both activities.
+As a comparison, passive nematics exhibit a transition at $\xi^\ast =3S_N/(S_N + 2) = 0.6$, for our choice of parameters, with flow tumbling occurring when $\xi<\xi^\ast$ and flow aligning when $\xi>\xi^\ast$.
+Thus, $\xi_{max}$ is about two times $\xi^\ast$.
+In our simulations, we observe significant differences in the jets for different values of $\xi$ although they all move toward the passive region.
+At small values of $\xi$, the jets change directions more often and thus, move in more diffuse trajectories.
+At large values of $\xi$, the jets’ trajectories are almost ballistic, but often in oblique directions thus dispersing the activity in directions that are not normal to the interface.
+In between, at the optimal value of $\xi$, the jets change direction during the trajectory, but move on average perpendicular to the interface.
+This, in turn, is related to how easily the directors change due to the gradients in velocity.
+Although, as far as we know, there are no models that relate the aligning parameter to the aspect ratio of the particles (models exist for the flow tumbling~\cite{larson1999}, but not for the flow aligning regime considered here) the result is interesting by itself.
 Its biological relevance remains to be established.